tmobile/magentaA11y/not-sure-if-it-is-an-issue.md

   After opening Chrome DevTools and inspection of the code you notice up higher in the DOM that there is actually a dialog element nested inside of another dialog element.
 While this may be valid HTML, it has created a barrier for NVDA users because it is not a standard implementation of a dialog.
 </details>

-## <step-number>5</step-number> Validate HTML
+## <step-number>5</step-number> HTML Validation
 {: .divider }
 Code validity and proper use of HTML is an important factor with accessibility.
+You can use the Nu Html Checker to validate code.
+You can also reference the HTML Living Standard for guidelines on proper HTML use.

 <details>
   <summary>
-    Example: Nested Dialogs
+    Example: Label not announced
   </summary>
   <h3>Scenario</h3>
-  On the web page you are testing you encounter a dialog that its contents are not announced by the NVDA screen reader for some reason.
+  An ARIA Combobox has a nearby text label, but this label is not announced by the screen reader when the widget receives focus.

   <h3>What to do</h3>
-  After opening Chrome DevTools and inspection of the code you notice up higher in the DOM that there is actually a dialog element nested inside of another dialog element.
-While this may be valid HTML, it has created a barrier for NVDA users because it is not a standard implementation of a dialog.
+  Using the Nu Html Checker, validate an isolated fragment of code to see if there are any code validity issues.
+Improper use of HTML or even spelling errors can cause accessibility barriers.
+For example, `aria-labeledby` is misspelled and should be `aria-labelledby`.
+Code validation would detect this code issue.
 </details>

 ## <step-number>6</step-number> ARIA Authoring Practices Guidance